 I realize it’s not a resurrection, but a prank with Tim’s dead body.
 My heart sinks.

-Before Jack ran off and jumped into Tim’s convertible, we had discussed playing classical music before the start of the rock concert, as we had done New Year’s Eve, in Miami.
+Before Jack runs off and jumps into Tim’s convertible, we had discuss playing classical music before the start of the rock concert, as we did New Year’s Eve, in Miami.
 We agree to do Mussorgsky’s ‘Night on Bald Mountain.’